hydra-ai-models/ml_from_scratch/README.md

 #### On Mac
 Note that only small models with around 500k parameters can be trained on Mac due to limited memory and lack of GPUs.
 This is still a good step to do for prototyping architecture implementations on small datasets.

-First create a conda environment and activate it.
-Sample commands to run in the terminal are `conda create --name llms_from_scratch_env python=3.9`
+We will be using conda virtual environments for development.
+If you have not used conda before, install it first following instructions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+Now create a conda environment and activate it.
+Sample commands to run in the terminal are
+`conda create --name llms_from_scratch_env python=3.9`

 `conda activate llms_from_scratch_env`